Yoast/duplicate-post/readme.txt

 You can also restrict the plugin to certain post types, and allow only some roles to clone posts or pages.

-If you want to contribute to translate the plugin in languages other than English, there is a [GlotPress translation project](https://translate.wordpress.org/projects/wp-plugins/duplicate-post) available.
+If you want to contribute to translate the plugin in languages other than English, there is a [translation project](https://translate.wordpress.org/projects/wp-plugins/duplicate-post) available: [contact me](http://lopo.it/contatti/) if you wish to become an editor for your language.

 **If you're a plugin developer**, I suggest to read the section made just for you under "Other Notes", to ensure compatibility between your plugin(s) and mine.